madsbv/nix/README.md

 - Run services in VMs/microvms each with a Tailscale client and hostname set as appropriate for the service.

-## Media server
-Want:
-- Play stuff on TV, remote controlled.
-Plex?
-- github.com/Spotifyd/spotifyd might be fun to have running?

 # NixOS-anywhere issue
 I tested deploying to desktop with nixos-anywhere.
 I ran into two issues.